 - Storing your stone in the oven is not recommended.
 The repeated heating and cooling of a stone that is not holding food tends to damage the seasoning.

 If I’m cooking something a bit messier, I allow the stone to cool and clean it off with water and a dishcloth, using a plastic scraper or kitchen brush when necessary.
-I don’t recommend using soap on unglazed cooking stones, although Pampered Chef stoneware can be washed with soap or placed in the dishwasher.
+I don’t recommend using soap on unglazed cooking stones, although Pampered Chef stoneware is made with StoneFusion Formula so they can be washed with soap or placed in the dishwasher.

 If an unglazed stone needs a deeper clean, I make a baking soda paste (½ cup baking soda to 3 tbsp water) and spread it over the surface of the stone.
 I allow it to sit for 15 minutes then scrape off the paste and rinse with warm water.